jpritikin/coach/content/docs/services/one-on-one.md

 My rate is $100 per hour.
 Reserve time in 15 min increments.
 I do not accept insurance. 💰

-People with low income, or veterans or active military may request a sliding scale rate.
+People with low income 🎱, or veterans or active military 💣 may request a sliding scale rate.

 Book a free 20 min consultation.